 Courses that were repeated are counted only once.
-If a student is awarded transfer credit for a course and then repeats the course at Northland, the transferred course will remain on the student's record; however, will no longer count toward credits earned or graduation requirements.
+If a student is awarded transfer credit for a course and then repeats the course at Northland, the transferred course will remain on the student's record; however, it will no longer count toward credits earned or graduation requirements.

-In addition to a course-by-course evaluation, previously completed courses will be evaluated for possible equivalency within our Connections curriculum.
+In addition to a course-by-course evaluation, previously completed courses will be evaluated for possible equivalency to our general education requirements.
 These equivalencies will be listed on the transfer evaluation.

-Students who have received an Associate of Arts or Sciences degree from an institution that required at least 32 general education credits and who completed their general education courses with grades of C- or better will have fulfilled a large portion of the required Connections curricula upon entry to Northland.
-The experiential course requirement is also required of all transfer students, but it is possible that this requirement will be fulfilled by prior college coursework.
+Students who have received an Associate of Arts or Sciences degree from an institution that required at least 32 general education credits and who completed their general education courses with grades of C- or better will have fulfilled a large portion of the general education requirements upon entry to Northland.